Patrick Mahomes II Player Prop Bets for NFL Week 9 | Kansas City vs. Green Bay 11/7/2021

 - The Chiefs have thrown the football in 63.7% of their plays from scrimmage this year while running the ball 36.3% of the time.
 This offensive attack ranks ninth in the NFL in points scored.

-- Mahomes has thrown 42 passes in the red zone this season, 57.5% of his team's red zone plays.
+- Mahomes has attempted 42 of his 325 passes in the red zone, accounting for 57.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Mahomes' matchup with the Packers.